unsinnews/intern3-chat/OAUTH_SETUP.md

 1. Set up your OAuth credentials in the respective platforms
 2. Add the credentials to your `.env` file
 3. Run the application in development mode
-4. Click "Continue with Google" or "Continue with GitHub" on the auth page
+4. Click "Continue with Google", "Continue with GitHub", or "Continue with Atlassian" on the auth page
 5. Complete the OAuth flow in the provider's interface
 6. You should be redirected back and signed in